ShaunCurtis/CEC.Blazor.Examples/Articles/AllInOne Article.md

 # Building a Site that Delivers Blazor Server and WASM

+> This is the original article for AllInOne.
+It's now obselete and supercedeed by the Hydra Articles.
+It's maintanined here for completeness.

 ## Overview

 This article looks at solving the challenges in creating a combined Blazor WASM and Server application - built in the same solution, and run on the same web site.